cybergarage/fdutils-aux-jp/README.md

 ## References

-`Fdutils-aux` is inspired by the following previous works and researches, and I would like to thank the authors.
+`Fdutils-aux-jp` is inspired by the following previous works and researches, and I would like to thank the authors.

 ### ddrescue